 Autism is a complex disorder of brain development which can affect cognitive abilities as well as language, social, and motor skills.
 The prevalence of autism and autism spectrum disorders has risen to one in every eighty-eight American children, and almost one in fifty-eight boys.
 The diagnosis of autism has increased dramatically in the last decade.
 The Center for Disease Control (CDC) has called autism a national public health crisis whose cause and cure remain unknown.
 The best weapon against autism is early identification and intervention.

 The Autism Society of America (ASA) recommends an intervention that addresses deficit areas, focuses on long term outcomes, and considers the development of each child.
-They also recommend effective and systematic instructional approaches with family involvement, in-home training, and family support.
+They also recommend effective and systematic instructional approaches with family involvement, in-home training, and

 What is Early Intervention?